Twin Perspectives

 Visit the Tea Rooms

 As East Ruston was just a five minute drive from Happisburgh, we decided to have lunch at the tearooms onsite.
-On a sunny day, sitting in the gardens for lunch was a delight, although I did feel that the lunch was very overpriced.
-I’d instead suggest bringing a picnic with you and buying a cup of tea and slice of cake when you visit, to save some pennies.
+On a sunny day, sitting in the gardens for lunch was lovely – although I did feel that the lunch was very overpriced.

 east ruston vicarage gardens